martschm/martschm.github.io/index.md

 ## [Diploma Thesis - Financial and Actuarial Mathematics (R)](/diploma_thesis)

-Aggregation of Integer-Valued Risks with Copula Induced Dependency Structure.
+Summary of the main results including R-code of my diploma thesis 'Aggregation of Integer-Valued Risks with Copula Induced Dependency Structure'.

 ---